By: Scott Falconer, Executive Vice President/General Manager, Media Solutions, Hospitality, Amadeus

 These days travelers don’t necessarily need to get on a plane, train, or car to go to a hotel, as ‘staycations’ have become a growing trend.
 Catering to the needs of remote workers and those with families remote learning, hoteliers are crafting custom ‘flexcation’ packages that provide leisure travelers with space to remote work and learn while away from home.

 Regardless of the reason for their trip, travelers have a consistent set of concerns and expectations that will need to be addressed before they will book.
-First and foremost, it will be essential for them to understand local regulations and guidelines related to COVID-19.
 The sanitation and safety processes and protocols through each phase of travel, whether by car, rail, or air and for accommodations once they’ve reached their destination, will need to be communicated.
 Once this primary need has been met, all traditional traveler expectations about services, amenities, and personalization will also need to be achieved.

 Partnership: A key to instilling confidence

-With this in mind, the partnership between hotelier and travel agent will be key to pave the path for recovery.
+With this in mind, the partnership between hotelier and travel agent will be key as move forward from COVID-19.
 When hotels provide travel agents with the relevant information needed to instill traveler confidence, they can support travelers in their desire to begin to travel again and increase bookings through this critical channel.
 Beyond addressing their primary needs and considering the rapidly evolving situation with COVID-19, hoteliers must also consider ways to make their offer more attractive with features like flexible cancellations, room service, touchless check-in – all to help minimize the risk to travelers.

 Tips for hoteliers to ensure they are under the spotlight